Economy of India: Agriculture, forest, and fishing

-India receives an average annual rainfall of 1208 mm and a total annual precipitation of 4 lakh crore (4,000 billion) cubic metres, with the total utilisable water resources, including surface and groundwater, amounting to 1.123 lakh crore (1,123 billion) cubic metres.
+India receives an average annual rainfall of 1208 mm and a total annual precipitation of 4,000 billion cubic metres, with the total utilisable water resources, including surface and groundwater, amounting to 1,123 billion cubic metres.
 546820 km2 of the land area, or about 39% of the total cultivated area, is irrigated.
-India's inland water resources and marine resources provide employment to nearly 60 lakh (6 million) people in the fisheries sector.
-In 2010, India had the world's sixth-largest fishing industry.
+India's inland water resources and marine resources provide employment to nearly 6 million people in the fisheries sector.
+In 2023, according to the Ministry of Fisheries, India is the 3rd largest fish producing and 2nd largest aquaculture producing nation in the world.